Best Cambodia travel tips and advice

 - Pack casual lightweight gear and a dry-mag or light rain jacket.

-- Lightweight, loose-fitting casual clothes, like cotton and linens, are the best to combat the humidity.
+- Lightweight, loose-fitting casual clothes, such as cotton and linen, are ideal for combating humidity.

-- Casual sandals, comfortable walked-in sturdy shoes and flip flops.
+- Casual sandals, comfortable walking-in sturdy shoes, and flip-flops.

-- Pack a warm top for unforeseen cool nights, especially when you decide to travel Northeast between November and March.
+- Pack a warm top for unforeseen cool nights, especially when travelling to the Northeast between November and March.

 - There is no need to dress unless you want to hang out at high-end bars and clubs in Phnom Penh and Siem Reap.

-- Day-pack and a Refillable water bottle.
+- A day pack and a Refillable water bottle.
 However, water is very cheap and available everywhere.

 - You can buy a Cambodian SIM card for your mobile phone at the airport or a store.